Before we deal with the aspect to take into account to assess grammar and lexis, let’s take some time to analyze these important Concepts

 - Washback: The effect that a test has on the teaching and learning that leads to it.

-- Grammars: The structures that holds the language together.
+- Grammars: The structures that hold the language together.

-- Lexis: Words, phrases and expressions which make meaning blocks in a language.
+- Lexis: Words, phrases, and expressions that make meaning blocks in a language.

-- Sintax: The correct order of words in a sentence to carry the intended meaning.
+- Syntax: The correct order of words in a sentence to carry the intended meaning.

-- Communicative Approach: The principle that language is best learnt by using in meaningful activities with others.
+- Communicative Approach: The principle that language is best learned by using in meaningful activities with others.

 - Semantics: The meaning of a particular word or set of words.

 - Integrated Approach: Integrative language testing is based on the unitary trait hypothesis, which states that language is indivisible.